 It varies depending on the dog and litter, but once an application is being processed it is generally processed within 48-72 hours.
-If not directly in contact with one of our rescue partners (Ross or Melissa), you would hear from a processing volunteer when they are beginning to work on your application.
-It is a good idea to contact your references and let them know that we will be calling.
+If not directly in contact with Ross, you would hear from a processing volunteer when they are beginning to work on your application.
+It is a good idea to contact your landlord (if you have one) and let them know that we will be calling.
 For veterinarian references, please call your vet and give them permission for us to speak to them about your pet’s/pets’ care.
 If you have submitted an application but have not heard back from someone within 5 days, please do continue your search as there are many wonderful dogs looking for homes.
 At times, we are overwhelmed completely with applications for a particular dog or litter and we are unable to respond to everyone.
-If you wish to start by first inquiring as to the status of a dog, you can do that by e-mailing firstname.lastname@example.org, but we do our best to keep our Adoptable Dogs list and Petfinder up-to-date.
+If you wish to start by first inquiring as to the status of a dog, you can do that by e-mailing email@example.com, but we do our best to keep our Adoptable Dogs list and Petfinder up-to-date.

 Our process usually is relatively quick, and we are unable to hold dogs for any length of time (generally one week at the absolute maximum).
 We will not hold them in exchange for additional fees, etc, so please don’t ask.
 We work for the dog, and it is in their best interest to be in their own, loving home as quickly as possible.
 If the dog in which you are interested is still available when you are ready to adopt, huzzah!
 It was meant to be.